• HOME

 This site contains affiliate links.
 For more info, please see our full disclosure.

 All of us going through significant life decisions and transitions go through a level of anxiety and stress.
-We feel sleepless, we’re out of breath, we binge, or we find our own ways to cope with our anxiety.
+We feel sleepless, we’re out of breath, we binge, or we find ways to cope with our anxiety.

 Taking smaller steps and not overwhelming yourself with big decisions is one way to tackle wedding anxiety.
-Organizing your wedding by tackling smaller chunks at a time will help you get a breather in-between.
+Organizing your wedding by tackling smaller chunks at a time will help you get a breather in between.

 Before we get started with tips on managing wedding anxiety, it is essential to note that if you feel like you are going through significant and prolonged anxiety, please seek professional help as soon as possible.
-Better Help and Talk Space are great places to start where you can speak to a professional sooner than later.

 Now let’s get started with tips on how to deal with wedding anxiety